Watheq9/SpotVC/README.md

 This repository contains **CT2022-D** dataset pertaining to the paper titled '*This is Not New!
 Spotting Previously-Verified Claims over Twitter'.*

-**CT2022-D** is a modified version of CheckThat!
-2022 dataset for the task name 'Detecting Previously Fact-Checked Claims'.
+**CT2022-D** is a modified version of [CLEF2022-CheckThat!
+Subtask-2A-English](https://gitlab.com/checkthat_lab/clef2022-checkthat-lab/clef2022-checkthat-lab/-/tree/main/task2) dataset ('Detecting Previously Fact-Checked Claims').
 So, please consider citing their work.

 ## Licensing